ianyh/IYLoginItem/README.md

 IYLoginItem
 ===========

 Small Objective-C library for easily adding/removing bundles from login items.
+Note that this library does not work for sandboxed applications.
+In that case, as far as I know, the user must manually add the application to the list of login items via System Preferences.

 [![Build Status](https://travis-ci.org/ianyh/IYLoginItem.png)](https://travis-ci.org/ianyh/IYLoginItem)